jimbateson7/jamesbateson.co.uk/src/pages/accessibility-statement.md

 * Testing the site with the browser extension tool WAVE from WebAIM.
 Three colour contrast issues are detected on each page if the users OS setting is set to dark mode.
 Having looked into these, this seems to be WAVE failing elements that are visually hidden and intended to enhance the experience for assistive technology users, therefore not impacting people or creating barriers to content.
 I will however, keep testing this and looking out for any feedback that suggests otherwise

-This accessibility statement was created and published on the 9th of January 2022 and most recently reviewed and updated on the 13th of February 2025.
+This accessibility statement was created and published on the 9th of January 2022 and most recently reviewed and updated on the 23rd of July 2025.